mid2SUPAERO/ecoHALE/openaerostruct/docs/aerostructural_wingbox_walkthrough.rst

   :start-after: checkpoint 12
   :end-before: checkpoint 12.5

-We next include the engine mass magnitude and locations in the problem.
+Next, we include the engine mass magnitude and locations in the problem.
 OpenAeroStruct can handle any generic point masses add to the structural system.
-In this case, we're adding the engine mass, which is set to 10,000 kg, to an appropriate location on the wing.
+In this case, we're adding the engine mass, which is set to 10,000 kg, to an appropriate location in front of the wing.
 The `point_mass_locations` coordinates are in the global frame.
-The loads caused by the point masses are transferred to the structural nodes based on the nodes' proximity to the point masses.
+The loads caused by the point masses are transferred to the structural nodes based on the nodes' proximity to the point masses (using an inverse-distance approach).
 We then compute the actual `W0` value by summing the `point_masses` and `W0_without_point_masses`.
 Thus, the `W0` value used in subsequent components includes the point masses, reserve fuel weight, and all weights of the aircraft except the wing structural mass and computed fuel burn.
+We add `point_masses` and `point_mass_locations` using `indep_var_comp` so that they can be changed during optimization (although they are not in this example).

 .. literalinclude:: wingbox_mpt_opt_example.py
   :start-after: checkpoint 12.5